ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/pagefield.md

 Layout defines how a Page is divided into zones.

 The placement of zones is defined in a template which is a part of the layout configuration.
-You can modify the template in order to define your own zone layout.
+You can modify the template to define your own zone layout.

 For information on how to create and configure new blocks for the Page, see [Page layouts](render_page.md#render-a-layout).